-PLMN-assigned UE Radio Capability ID is assigned to the UE using the UE Configuration Update procedure, or Registration Accept as defined in TS 23.502 [3].
+A PLMN-assigned UE Radio Capability ID is allocated by a UCMF when an AMF requires it to assign an UE Radio Capability ID.
+This ID is then provided to the UE using the UE Configuration Update procedure, or Registration Accept as defined in TS 23.502 [3].